eshwen/phd-thesis/README.md

 ### Continuous integration

 I've written a CI pipeline utilising Travis to compile the document.
-This includes a normal pdf, draft-mode pdf, and a rough word count.
+This includes a pdf and a rough word count (for compiling a draft version, see [here](https://github.com/eshwen/phd-thesis/tree/4e473a385de0584a219a7059f754467654d3c5e2)).
 The configuration file [.travis.yml](./.travis.yml) and Tex Live install files from [texlive/](./texlive/) are based on <https://github.com/PHPirates/travis-ci-latex-pdf>, with some modifications by myself.

 If one wishes to implement a similar pipeline, those instructions should be checked first.
 On every push, the pipeline is run: a basic TeX Live distro is installed along with all the required packages, the commands from [Normal compilation - CLI](#normal-compilation---cli) and [Draft compilation - CLI](#draft-compilation---cli) are run to create the pdfs, and finally the word count is estimated as in [Word count](#word-count).